Skarsnik/QUsb2snes/README.md

 Activate the `Lua bridge` on the device menu of QUsb2Snes.
 In the `Script` menu of Bsnes-as, select `Load Script` and pick the usb2snes.as file from the included scripts folder.

+### Command line options

+#### Emulator choice

+This is only available in conjunction with the `-nogui` option.

+Only the non gui version take arguments, It still use the config file but you can use some arguments to enable the support you want.

+* `-sd2snes` : to activate the sd2snes support
+* `-luabridge` : for the lua bridge support
+* `-retroarch` : for the retroarch support
+* `-snesclassic` :  for the snes classic support

+#### NO GUI

+To configure QUsb2snes for RetroArch when using `-nogui` option

 ---